ardatan/graphql-tools/docs/source/resolvers.md

 In order to respond to queries, a schema needs to have resolve functions for all fields.
 Resolve functions cannot be included in the GraphQL schema language, so they must be added separately.
 This collection of functions is called the "resolver map".

-The `resolverMap` object should have a map of resolvers for each relevant GraphQL Object Type.
+The `resolverMap` object (`IResolvers`) should have a map of resolvers for each relevant GraphQL Object Type.
 The following is an example of a valid `resolverMap` object:

 ```js
 const resolverMap = {